Some Hints on How To Be Content

 Thoughts by Spaf

-Here is a baker's dozen suggestions for living your life.
-A shorter version of this list was originally developed in 2019 for a post on the social site Quora..
-The list is based on my readings in philosophy and decades of life experience as a student, educator, counselor, parent, and (allegedly) human being.
+Here is a baker’s dozen suggestions for living your life.
+A shorter version of this list was originally developed in 2019 for a post on the social site Quora.
+The list is based on my readings in philosophy and more than four decades of life experience as a student, educator, counselor, parent, and (allegedly) human being.

 As with any advice, note that your own experience may mean some of this doesn't apply to you.
-However, perhaps it should!
+However, consider if it should!

 -